-There are two benefits from QFP enrollment available to forest landowners.
+Besides ensuring you are implementing best management practices on your land, there are two major benefits from QFP enrollment available to forest landowners.
 The first is an exemption from the school operating tax, which is usually 18 mills, and the second is an exemption from an uncapping, or “pop-up” of taxable value when the property is transferred.

 The MAEAP - FWH system is modeled after the famous American Tree Farm (ATF) System.
 The ATF is one of America's highest standards for forest certification.
 By developing the FWH system after Tree Farm the State of Michigan is ensuring that the landowners of this state will be held to the highest standard of good stewardship.